 Students will spend most of the clerkship time at one primary site, such as Ben Taub General Hospital (BT), St. Luke's Hospital, or DeBakey VA Medical Center (VAMC).
 They will also complete a one-week subrotation at Texas Children's Hospital (TCH).
 We will provide the students with a site list before the rotation in advance and ask you to submit preferences before the first day of the rotation.
 We will honor as many student preferences as possible.
-Before the clerkship begins, we will inform the students which clinical site they are matched and will work at.
+Before the clerkship begins, we will inform the students which clinical site they are matched with and where they will work.